syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/image-editor/annotation.md

 To retrieve the inserted freehand annotations, you can utilize the `getShapeSetting` method, which provides a collection of annotations represented by `ShapeSettings`.
 This method allows you to access and work with the annotations that have been inserted into the image.

-Here is an example of deleting a freehand annotation in a button click using DeleteShape method.
+Here is an example of deleting a freehand annotation in a button click using `deleteShape` method.

 {% if page.publishingplatform == "aspnet-core" %}